 Hialeah is a relatively large city located in the state of Florida.
 With a population of 237,069 people and 51 constituent neighborhoods, Hialeah is the sixth largest community in Florida.

+Hialeah is an extremely ethnically-diverse city.
 The people who call Hialeah home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Hialeah, accounting for 95.64% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Hialeah residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hialeah include German, French , Irish, and English.
+Important ancestries of people in Hialeah include German, Irish, English, and French .

 The most common language spoken in Hialeah is Spanish.
 Other important languages spoken here include English and Chinese.